Faresalghazy/PiCa/README.md

 Lastly, you need to find the IP of your Pi, this can be done most easily through the terminal using the command:

     hostname -I
-  You can expect an output such as:
+ You can expect an output of a number such as:
-  1
+  XXX.XXX.X.XXX
+This is your local IP adress, take note of it
 You are now ready to control your car :) .